-We all want and deserve to be seen, heard, appreciated, and respected.
-As mental health professionals we have the ethical responsibility of being aware and respectful of cultural differences between ourselves and those we serve, based on age, gender, language, gender identity, race, ethnicity, culture, national origin, religion, sexual orientation, disability, language, and socioeconomic status.
-We are also expected to ensure that our own biases and prejudices-and to the best of our ability those of others-do not negatively impacting the students, clients, research participants, and others that we serve.
+As mental health professionals we are encouraged to be aware of and respectful of cultural differences between ourselves and those we serve, based on age, gender, language, gender identity, race, ethnicity, culture, national origin, religion, sexual orientation, ability status, language, and socioeconomic status.
+We are also encouraged to ensure that our own biases and prejudices-and to the best of our ability those of others-do not negatively impact the students, clients, research participants, and others that we serve.